 Act 1: the Collection

 The step at the base from branded to multi-vintage champagne was an enormous move for Roederer and an immense signal to its competitors.
 Because each Collection can now be assigned to a vintage that dominates the blend, attention was high.
-242 was dominated by the difficult “oceanic” 2017 vintage.
-243, on the other hand, was dominated by the hot “continental” 2018 vintage.
+The difficult “oceanic” 2017 vintage dominated 242 .
+On the other hand, the hot “continental” 2018 vintage dominated 243.
 Accordingly, Pinot Noir dominates the new collection, Roederer’s “signature” grape variety.
 However, not from the southern exposed crus on the Marne, but from the cool sites of the Montagnes de Reims.
 The Champagne has more grip and creaminess than its predecessor, but also a softer acidity.

 “The new Champagne is defined by the terroir.”